Yassine-SABIR/img2txt/README.md

 License
 ---------
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the <a href="https://github.com/Yassine-SABIR/img2txt/blob/main/LICENSE">LICENSE</a> file for more details.